Datavis-sp16/Datavis-sp16.github.io/calendar/slides.md

     	- Learning CSS (3 min)
     	- Learning JavaScript (4 1/2 min)

-If you're ambitious, you can tackle the 3 hour "HTML Essential Training" and 3 hour "CSS Fundamentals" courses.
-These skills aren't essential for Assignment #2, but will be useful later.
+If you're ambitious: OPTIONAL "HTML Essential Training" and "CSS Fundamentals" courses.
+If you know some javascript: OPTIONAL "Data Visualization with D3."
+(These skills aren't needed for Assignment 2.)

-If you are a coder, know some javascript, and want to dive into D3, you can do the 3 1/2 hour course "Data Visualization with D3."
-But this will be a distraction from assignment #2.